avasdao/nexajs/web/src/pages/client.md

 description: Quidem magni aut exercitationem maxime rerum eos.
 ---

-NexaJS has been optimized to work efficiently in all modern Web browsers (incl.
+NEXA.js has been optimized to work efficiently in all modern Web browsers (incl.
 Chrome, Firefox and Edge).
 You can either link to one of our CDN packages -OR- build from one of our Node Package Manager (NPM) packages using your preferred bundler.

 ---